Mary Saunders is the author of Rhythms of Change: Reclaiming Your Health Using Ancient Wisdom And Your Own Common Sense (2014)

 - Co-founder of one of the first Community Acupuncture clinics in the U.S.

 - Former Director and Instructor, Southwest Acupuncture College, Boulder, Colorado

-Mary practiced Buddhist meditation for many years until she met her Sufi teacher in 2000.
+Mary practiced Buddhist meditation for many years until she met her Sufi teacher, Llewellyn Vaughan-Lee, in 2000.
 Here she found resonance in a mystical tradition that honors the feminine and direct experience of the divine.
 She has followed the Naqshbandi Sufi path ever since.

-Mary currently lives in Paso Robles, California with her husband, Whitfield Reaves.
+Mary currently lives in San Luis Obispo, California with her husband, Whitfield Reaves.